 In August 1999, Sonny Griffeth, owner of "Griffeth Tools", a tool vendor in the market who was doing business there and knew the potential of the flea market, decided to buy it.

 That's when "McCormack's Flea Market" was renamed "Chiefland Farmers Flea Market".

-thru fare for the area and should give us tremendous visibility and additional parking.
-Also on March 12, 2002 we received a permit from the City of Chiefland allowed us to erect a new sign on the new property.
+On Feb.
+11, 2002, Sonny was able to buy 1.7 acres on Highway 19/27 which is the major thru fare for the area and would give us tremendous visibility and additional parking.
+Also on March 12, 2002, we received a permit from the City of Chiefland which allowed us to erect a new sign on the new property.

-April 2004 we opened a 21 site RV park each pedestal has 20-30-50 amp service, water telephone and cable TV with 360 degree night light for late comers.
+April 2004, we opened a 21 site RV park.
+Each pedestal has 20-30-50 amp service, water, telephone and cable TV with 360 degree night light for late comers.

 The Chiefland Farmers Flea Market has been going strong for many years thanks to our local vendors and patrons as well as our welcome visitors from out of town and out of state.

 Currently, the Chiefland Farmers Flea Market is owned, operated, and maintained by Sonny (owner) and Lydia Griffeth (manager) and Jesse (Maintenance) who also sells Tools and Hardware.